RoyVoetman/iot-base/README.md

 ## Getting Started
 ### Maven
 First make sure to install all Maven dependencies by running `mvn install`.
-Now that all dependencies are imported you can compile and run the Java application via your favourite IDE.
+Now that all dependencies are imported you can compile and run the Java application via your favorite IDE.
 Normally I use [IntelliJ](https://www.jetbrains.com/idea/) from Jetbrains.

 ### Config
 This application also expects a `config.json` file in the root folder.
 The structure of this json is shown in `example-config.json`.